solana-labs/solana/book/src/proposals/simple-payment-and-state-verification.md

 }
 ```

-The light entries are reconstructed from Entries and simply show the entry Merkle Root that was mixed in to the PoH hash, instead of the full transaction set.
+The light entries are reconstructed from Entries and simply show the Entry-Merkle Root that was mixed in to the PoH hash, instead of the full transaction set.

 Clients do not need the starting vote state.
 The [fork selection](../implemented-proposals/tower-bft.md) algorithm is defined such that only votes that appear after the transaction provide finality for the transaction, and finality is independent of the starting state.

 ### Verification

 A light client that is aware of the supermajority set validators can verify a receipt by following the Merkle Path to the PoH chain.
-The Bank-Merkle is the Merkle Root and will appear in votes included in an Entry.
+The Bank-Merkle is the Merkle Root that will appear in votes.
 The light client can simulate [fork selection](../implemented-proposals/tower-bft.md) for the consecutive votes and verify that the receipt is confirmed at the desired lockout threshold.

 ### Synthetic State